 But, for many adjunct instructors, often hired just before a semester begins and usually without any pedagogical training, there’s a constant question that always surfaces: What do I need to know in order to teach college students successfully?

 This is a query asked by more than 700,000 adjunct professors in over 4,200 institutions of higher education – a number that represents approximately 75.5% of all college faculty.

-The Adjunct Professor’s Complete Guide to Teaching College marketed as an all-in-one source book of practical ideas and solutions, will provide proven strategies for both novice and experienced instructors.
-I will offer specific tools and techniques that enhance the learning process.
-A creative range of inside information will be offered for adjunct professors to apply in their own unique teaching situations.
-The Adjunct Professor s Complete Guide offers a wealth of dynamic and useful techniques leading to instructional success.
+The Adjunct Professor’s Complete Guide to Teaching College marketed as an all-in-one sourcebook of practical ideas and solutions, will provide proven strategies for both novice and experienced instructors.
+Specific tools and techniques that enhance the learning process will be offered.
+A creative range of “inside information” will be offered for adjunct professors to apply in their own unique teaching situations.
+The Adjunct Professor’s Complete Guide offers a wealth of dynamic and useful techniques leading to instructional success.

 The Adjunct Professor’s Complete Guide to Teaching College provides an illuminating look into collegiate instruction, how to actively engage students and the proven techniques that enhance learning.
 This book is for everyone who has ever wanted to teach a college course, but were unsure of where and how to start.